kelvinthuo999/alx-low_level_programming/0x00-hello_world/README.md

 5-printf.c            -       using the printf functions
-6-size.c              -       printing the size of different data types on which the source code is being compiled 100-intel             -       generate assembly code(intel syntax) for C source file 101-qoute.c           -       print a qoute
+6-size.c              -       printing the size of different data types on which the source code is being compiled 100-intel             -       generate assembly code(intel syntax) for C source file 101-qoute.c           -       print a qoute using the write function
 </pre>